wojciechkpl/WorkoutBuddy/docs/UNIT_SYSTEM.md

-# WorkoutBuddy Unit System Documentation
+# WorkoutBuddy Unit System Documentation (2024)

 ## Overview

-WorkoutBuddy supports both metric and imperial units while ensuring all downstream algorithms use metric units internally for consistency and accuracy.
-This document explains the implementation details and usage patterns.
+WorkoutBuddy supports both metric and imperial units across all models and flows, including new tables for safety, privacy, ML feedback, accountability, and community.
+All downstream algorithms and ML models use metric units internally for consistency and accuracy.

 ## Architecture